 Before joining MMU, I was a Senior Research Associate in Psychology at Lancaster University in the Infancy and Early Childhood group, working within the ESRC International Centre of Language and Communication Development (LuCiD).
 Prior to this, I completed all my studies, including a PhD in Psychology at the Laboratoire Psychologie de la Perception (CNRS, Paris), at Université Paris Descartes.
 During my PhD, I also spent a few months in Helsinki to collaborate with researchers in the Cognitive Brain Research Unit, University of Helsinki.

-I am Lecturer in Educational Psychology in the school of CYES, and member of the ESRI.
-I have an established background in Neuropsychology and Cognitive Psychology and track record in research and teaching in the field.
-I am highly motivated and enthusiastic teacher aiming to deliver high-quality, student-focused teaching to the next generation of teachers or educational psychologists.
+I am a Lecturer in Educational Psychology in the school of CYES, and a member of ESRI.
+I have an established background in Neuropsychology and Cognitive Psychology and a track record in research and teaching in the field.
+I am a highly motivated and enthusiastic teacher aiming to deliver high-quality, student-focused teaching to the next generation of teachers or educational psychologists.

 My research career is centered on cognitive development, social communication and language acquisition in typically developing monolingual and bilingual children.
 I view human language as unique in its multimodal nature (e.g. visual, auditory, motor) and in how it shapes our minds, especially during social communication.

 Within ESRI, my objectives aim is to study language development and literacy in typically developing children and children presenting learning difficulties, through national and international collaborations.
 As tools, I will be employing behavioural and neuroimaging techniques.

 PhD in Psychology: Lexical-semantic system organization in the monolingual and bilingual developing brain.